 Farmers are just the first leg of a long process of food distribution, but disruptions further down the line have already trickled up in many niches, including dairy, eggs, potatoes, and beef–all heavily reliant on markets outside the grocery store.
 However, with students expected to make at least a partial return to school in the fall, and more people venturing out to eat again, demand is expected to return to near pre-COVID levels as long as a large second-wave doesn’t require another sustained lock down.

 For rural communities like ours in Missouri and Iowa, where agriculture and food production provide a foundation for local economies, the unpredictable nature of the pandemic can leave residents and small farmers reeling.
-In an article in Agrilife Today, Luis Ribera, Ph.D., an economist and director of the Center for North American Studies at Texas A&M University, College Station, explains, “With COVID-19, there is a lot of uncertainty and commodity prices are all over the place.
+In an article about grain market uncertainty in Agrilife Today, Luis Ribera, Ph.D., an economist and director of the Center for North American Studies at Texas A&M University, College Station, explains, “With COVID-19, there is a lot of uncertainty and commodity prices are all over the place.
 There are a lot more questions than answers right now.”
 But there are a few things that we do know about how COVID has affected and will continue to affect agricultural markets.